The Jesuit Vision

 Urban Immersion is a week-long learning experience in which 25-30 students spend seven days in Boston during winter break, actively learning about and participating in the lives of those most affected by the complex social issues of systemic poverty and homelessness.

-The variety of projects students engage in during the days of the week include serving guests at Rosie’s Place, St. Francis House, The Boston Living Center, Boston Mission and mentoring children at the Commonwealth Tenant’s Association in Brighton.
+The variety of projects students engage in during the days of the week include serving guests at Rosie’s Place, St. Francis House, The Boston Living Center, Boston Mission and Marian Manor.
 Certain places may change depending on availability.

 During evening seminars, the group studies a variety of urban issues such as racism, homelessness, and theological perspectives on urban life.
 Various speakers visit to share their ministries with the group.
 To ground the community in the love and justice of God, each day ends in a communal multi-faith prayer service.